DavidShenJingtao/tp/docs/DeveloperGuide.md

 3a.
 No matching contacts exist for the specified session.
   * 3a1.
 TAConnect shows a message indicating no contacts were found for that session.

     Use case ends.

-4a.
-Storage operation fails due to a data retrieval or I/O error.
-  * 4a1.
-TAConnect displays an error message indicating that data could not be accessed.

-    Use case ends.